team-abyss-p2/finnby/README.md

 }
 ```

-If you run `yarn run build` or `npm run build`, Circle-Vision will create a new
+If you run `yarn run build` or `npm run build`, Finnby will create a new `code`
-`code` directory in your project containing everything Panorama needs to run
+directory in your project containing everything Panorama needs to run your new
-your new panel.
+panel.
 In addition to this generated code, you will need to patch your
-`base_jsregistration.xml` file to load the Circle-Vision runtime for everything
+`base_jsregistration.xml` file to load the Finnby runtime for everything to work
-to work correctly:
+correctly:

 ```xml
 <root>